Proposals Due Friday, June 29th, 2018

 To Do What?

-To develop online courses, (particularly courses in which an online design would specifically serve campus-wide, departmental, or student needs), to be taught a minimum of two consecutive Summer terms in 2018 and 2019.
-Selected courses will be versions of courses currently being taught face-to-face and central to College or departmental curriculum goals.
+To develop online courses, (particularly courses in which an online design would specifically serve campus-wide, departmental, or student needs), to be taught a minimum of two consecutive Summer terms in 2019 and 2020.

 Awards for up to 10 courses will be made, with a maximum of no more than $18,000 per proposal ($8,000 total for faculty stipend(s) plus up to $10,000 for additional support and supplies).
 A total of $180,000 will be available for the Summer Online grants.
 Faculty teams can apply and split the stipend.